Fred (footballer, born 1993): 2018–2019: Transfer and first matches

 On 5 June 2018, Premier League club Manchester United reached an agreement to sign Fred for a reported fee of £47 million.
 He agreed a five-year contract with the option to extend for a further year.
-Fred formed a midfield partnership with Scott McTominay which came to be dubbed the ‘McFred’ partnership by the media and football fans.
+Fred formed a midfield partnership with Scott McTominay which came to be dubbed the 'McFred' partnership by the media and football fans.

 On 11 August, he made his club debut in a 2–1 victory over Leicester City in their first league game of the season.
 Fred scored his first goal for United against Wolverhampton Wanderers on 22 September 2018, in a 1–1 league draw at home.

 2019–2021

 On 7 December 2019, Fred was allegedly racially abused by Manchester City fans during the Manchester derby.
 On 27 February 2020, Fred scored two goals and assisted another in United's UEFA Europa League round of 32 match against Club Brugge, which they won 5–0 and 6–1 on aggregate.

 On 2 February 2021, Fred played a full 90 minutes in Manchester United's Premier League record-equalling 9–0 home win against Southampton.
-On 11 April 2021, Fred scored the equalising goal at the 57th minute in Manchester United's Premier League game against Tottenham Hotspur, in which the Red Devils won 3–1, after Spurs's Son Heung-min scored at the 40th minute of the match.
+On 11 April 2021, Fred scored the equalising goal in the 57th minute in Manchester United's Premier League game against Tottenham Hotspur, in which the reds won 3—1.

 2021–2022

 On the opening matchday of the 2021–22 Premier League, Fred scored Manchester United's fifth goal in a 5–1 win over Leeds United, with an assist from Paul Pogba.
 He then scored an own goal in a 1–1 draw against Southampton by deflecting a Ché Adams shot.
-On 5 December 2021, he scored the winning goal for Manchester United in their 1-0 win against Crystal Palace.
-Fred scored this goal outside the box with his weaker right foot, in Ralf Rangnick’s first match as Manchester United manager.
-On 20 February 2022, Fred scored the third goal in Manchester United’s 4-2 win over Leeds United.
+On 5 December 2021, he scored the winning goal for Manchester United in their 1–0 win against Crystal Palace.
+Fred scored this goal outside the box with his weaker right foot, in Ralf Rangnick's first match as Manchester United manager.
+On 20 February 2022, Fred scored the third goal in Manchester United's 4–2 win over Leeds United.

 2022–2023

 On 20 December 2022, Fred's contract with the club was extended until 2024.
+Under manager Erik ten Hag, Fred was often described as being in the best form of his career.

-On 23 February 2023, Fred scored the first goal for the Manchester United side in a 2-1 win against FC Barcelona in the second leg of the UEFA Europa League.
-On 26 February 2023, Fred won the 2022-23 EFL Cup with Manchester United.
-Under manager Erik ten Hag, Fred has often been described as being in the best form of his career.
+On 23 February 2023, he scored the first goal for the Manchester United side in a 2–1 win against Barcelona in the second leg of the Europa League knockout round play-offs.
+On 26 February, he won the 2022–23 EFL Cup with Manchester United.
+On 12 August, Fred announced his departure after five years at the club.